trevorparker/website/_source/_drafts/hardening-ssl-in-nginx.md

 ### Stronger Ciphers

 Ciphers make encryption and message authentication work.
 If a cipher is determined to be weak or vulnerable to attack, its usefulness is instantly degraded.
-Unfortunately a balance has to be maintained between the set of ciphers that are still good enough to be useful and the set of ciphers that are supported by your site's visitors.
+Unfortunately a balance has to be maintained between the set of ciphers that are still good enough to be useful and the set of ciphers that are supported by your visitor's browsers.

 At the time of writing, the following [Nginx](http://nginx.org/) configuration is what is used on this site, and achieves an A+ rating on the [Qualys SSL Labs test](https://www.ssllabs.com/ssltest/index.html):

 ~~~
 ssl_protocols SSLv3 TLSv1 TLSv1.1 TLSv1.2;
 ssl_prefer_server_ciphers on;
-ssl_ciphers ECDHE-RSA-AES256-GCM-SHA384:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-RSA-AES256-SHA384:ECDHE-RSA-AES128-SHA256:ECDHE-RSA-RC4-SHA:ECDHE-RSA-AES256-SHA:DHE-RSA-AES256-SHA:DHE-RSA-AES128-SHA:RC4-SHA:!aNULL:!eNULL:!EXPORT:!DES:!3DES:!MD5:!DSS!PKS;
+ssl_ciphers ECDHE-RSA-AES256-GCM-SHA384:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-RSA-AES256-SHA384:ECDHE-RSA-AES128-SHA256:ECDHE-RSA-RC4-SHA:ECDHE-RSA-AES256-SHA:DHE-RSA-AES256-SHA:DHE-RSA-AES128-SHA:RC4-SHA:!aNULL:!eNULL:!EXPORT:!DES:!3DES:!MD5:!DSS:!PKS;
 ssl_session_timeout 5m;
 ssl_session_cache builtin:1000 shared:SSL:10m;
 ~~~